memcallen/EveMarketTool/docs/README.md

    - Press 'Add' to add a new filter
    - The filter name goes in the left text box
    - The filter value goes in the right text box
-   - Check your decoders' documentation if they use the filters, not all decoders use the filters
+   - Check your decoders' documentation if they use the filters, not all decoders use the filters (See Generic Table Filters for the default ones)
  - Press load to query the items
    - This takes a few seconds, don't press the button multiple times
-   - For queries less than 50 items, it will take approximately 5 seconds, but increases rapidly after 100 items
+   - For queries less than 50 items, it will take approximately 5-10 seconds, but increases rapidly after 100 items
  - The table can be sorted by clicking on the column headers
+ - The table columns can be re-ordered by dragging the headers

 ### Tab Three